ksmart.ca Listed by dragonforce Ransomware Group

 K. Smart Associates Limited is a consulting engineering and planning company established in 1975, specialising in civil engineering and land use planning.

 On May 27, 2026, the Canadian consulting engineering firm K. Smart Associates Limited appeared on the leak site of the dragonforce ransomware group.
-The company, founded in 1975 and specializing in civil engineering and land use planning, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any individual or family whose personal data was stored in the firm’s systems could now be at risk.
+The company, founded in 1975 and specializing in civil engineering and land use planning, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any individual or family whose personal data was stored in the firm’s systems could now be at risk.

 Public reporting indicates that dragonforce listed Ksmart.ca as a victim on its dark-web leak portal.
 The data consists of internal files exfiltrated following a ransomware deployment.
 No confirmed total of affected records has been published, and the precise date of initial compromise is not publicly detailed.
 The leak site post, dated May 27, 2026, serves as the primary public evidence of the incident.